-The news over the past few years has felt like an ongoing series of tragedies.
-Just as it seemed the pandemic was starting to recede, Russia’s invasion of Ukraine destroyed hope for some semblance of “normalcy.”
-And in the midst of all this, teams are still expected to not just perform, but adapt: to respond to rapidly changing consumer needs and market fluctuations, all while implementing new ways of working together and balancing challenges at home.
+Over the past few years, it feels like every week has held some “unprecedented” or historic event.
+Yet despite this constant upheaval, teams are still expected to not just perform, but adapt: to respond to rapidly changing consumer needs and market fluctuations, all while implementing new ways of working together and balancing challenges at home.

 - First, assess your own state of mind.
 The hardest—but most quintessential—role of leaders is to meet our teams where they are.
 And we can’t do that if we haven’t had a moment to process our own reactions first.
 Think about your presence and how you want to show up as a leader.

 - Recognize that everyone is having a radically different experience.
-Some of your colleagues might be Ukrainian or have direct ties to the region; others may be distracted and dispirited by the news (and of course, not everyone is consuming the same news).
-In other words: they may not be showing up at their personal best, and they’re not necessarily on the same page.
-As a leader, it’s natural to feel responsible for keeping the business on track, but respect that others will have different priorities at the moment.
+On any given day, members of your team may not be showing up at their personal best, and they’re not necessarily on the same page.
+As a leader, it’s natural to feel responsible for keeping the business on track, but respect that others may have different priorities at the moment.
 Simply wanting them to care about the things you care about will backfire, so seek to empathize and support their needs to the best of your ability.

 - Acknowledge grief, particularly loss of control.
 Every change involves loss.
 In the workplace, this tends to manifest as a loss of control or loss of narrative: what can any one individual do in the face of such complex, overwhelming events?
 Find ways to give your employees some sense of choice or empowerment: how do they want to respond?
 Can you help connect their day-to-day work to a greater sense of purpose?